MilanStaffehl/TNG-Cluster-paper/README.md

 3. The code is written for execution on clusters, not PCs.

 The first two problems can be remedied by "installing" the code.
-This repository comes with an installation shell script that will set up the expected directories.
+This repository comes with an installation Python script that will set up the expected directories.
+By default, it will place these directories inside the project directory (don't
+worry: they are ignored by git by default).
 Alternatively, you can specify the location of the required directories manually.

 ### Using the install script